tedhchen/ESS-HumanDimensions/about.md

 ## Course Expectations

 ### Course Organization
 This course is held in-person twice a week on Mondays and Wednesdays.
-Generally speaking, Mondays will be lecture-based while Wednesdays will be lab-based (e.g. exercises and discussions), but we will move things around to accomodate potential guest speakers and other kinds outside engagement.
+Generally speaking, Mondays will be lecture-based while Wednesdays will be lab-based (e.g. exercises and discussions), but we will move things around to accomodate potential guest speakers and other kinds of outside engagement.

 ### Students can expect from the instructors
 -  Ted is trained in political science, and he has additional specializations in environmental social science and network science.
 Meaghan is trained in education, and is currently pursuing a graduate degree in environmental social science.
 How we approach the class topics is naturally influenced by our backgrounds, but we will strive to present a wide variety of materials that shows the breadth of environmental social science research.